Tablets, Capsules, Liquids: Polypharmacy and the Elderly

 Polypharmacy in the Elderly

 Several physiological changes occur with aging.
 The elasticity of the lungs decreases, as does vital capacity.
 Vascular peripheral resistance increases, leading to hypertension.
-The kidneys atrophy, and eventually have a decrease in blood flow, filtration, secretion, and reabsorption.
-Combine this with the decreased activity of certain liver enzymes and increased serum drug levels, the likelihood of adverse drug effects is high.
-Decreases in lean body mass, muscle mass, total body water and an increased cellular resistance to insulin and glucose intolerance occur.
-This causes a higher incidence of diabetes, dehydration, and loss of strength and balance – resulting in a higher incidence of syncope, falls and increased drug elimination time.
+The kidneys atrophy, and eventually decrease in blood flow, filtration, secretion, and reabsorption.
+Combined with the decreased activity of certain liver enzymes and increased serum drug levels, the likelihood of adverse drug effects is high.
+Decreases in lean body mass, muscle mass, total body water, and increased cellular resistance to insulin and glucose intolerance occur.
+This causes a higher incidence of diabetes, dehydration, and loss of strength and balance—resulting in a higher incidence of syncope, falls, and increased drug elimination time.

 Polypharmacy